Saksham412/mymicrograd/README.md

-# Save the updated README content as a markdown file
-readme_content = """
-# MicroGrad - A Simple Autograd Engine
+# MyMicroGrad - A Simple Autograd Engine inspired by Andrej Karpathy's micrograd

 **MicroGrad** is a basic automatic differentiation library built from scratch in Python.
 It helps in understanding how gradients are computed in neural networks.